intel-analytics/ipex-llm/docs/readthedocs/source/doc/LLM/Overview/install_gpu.md

 ### Troubleshooting

-#### 1. Error loading xxx.dll or one of its dependencies when importing IPEX
+#### 1. Error loading `intel_extension_for_pytorch`

-If you met error: `Error loading "...\intel_extension_for_pytorch\bin\xxx.dll" or one of its dependencies` when importing `intel_extension_for_pytorch`, please ensure that you have completed the following steps:
+If you met error when importing `intel_extension_for_pytorch`, please ensure that you have completed the following steps:

 * Ensure that you have installed Visual Studio with "Desktop development with C++" workload.

 * Make sure that the correct version of oneAPI, specifically 2024.0, is installed.

-* Ensure that `libuv`` is installed in your conda environment.
+* Ensure that `libuv` is installed in your conda environment.
 This can be done during the creation of the environment with the command:
   ```cmd
   conda create -n llm python=3.9 libuv
   ```